Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Experiments and results

-First we investigate the impact of gas/brake system (the $gb2accel$ function).
-While the $compute\_gb$ implies $gb = \frac{1}{3} control$, the true acceleration induced by the $gb$ values are unknown, which could be larger or smaller than $control$.
-The unknown relationship from gas/brake to true acceleration is largely depending on each vehicle's engine and braking performance.
-Although the dynamics might be complex, we can define whether the actuator is overshooting if $a_{ego}>control$, or undershooting if $a_{ego}<control$.
-Now we present the impact of an undershooting actuator and an overshooting actuator on SS of a linear+PI ACC system.
+We first show numerical simulations regarding the impact of the actuator (i.e., $gb2accel$ function).
+Recall the true acceleration $a_{ego}$ can overshoot or undershoot the desired $control$ given a strong/weak actuator.
+Now we conduct the numerical experiments of a weak actuator and a strong actuator in a linear+PI ACC system.
 The simulation results are shown in Fig.\ref{undershooting_actuator} and Fig.\ref{overshooting_actuator}, respectively.

-As comparison, the overshooting actuator; see Fig.\ref{overshooting_actuator}(e); achieves significantly better SS than the undershooting actuator; see Fig.\ref{undershooting_actuator}(e).
-As for the tracking error, we see the slow controller has larger error indicated by the P term which is proportional to the speed error; see Fig.\ref{undershooting_actuator}(d) and Fig.\ref{overshooting_actuator}(d).
-Also, for the time $\Delta T$ that the follower needs to stabilize, Fig.\ref{undershooting_actuator}(e) and Fig.\ref{overshooting_actuator} suggest the slow controller needs longer time.
-Both findings are consistent with our interpretation of the mathematical derivations \eqref{SS-index-ACC} and \eqref{mpc-index}.
+As comparison, the strong actuator (see Fig.\ref{overshooting_actuator}(e)) achieves significantly better SS than the weak actuator (see Fig.\ref{undershooting_actuator}(e)).
+For the speed tracking error, we see the slow controller has larger error, as indicated by the P term which is proportional to the speed tracking error (recall the first term in \eqref{PI_eq}); see blue curves in Fig.\ref{undershooting_actuator} (d) and Fig.\ref{overshooting_actuator} (d).
+Additionally, for the time $\Delta T$ that the follower needs to stabilize, Fig.\ref{undershooting_actuator} (e) and Fig.\ref{overshooting_actuator} suggest the slow controller needs longer time.
+Both findings support our interpretation of the mathematical derivations \eqref{SS-index-ACC} and \eqref{mpc-index}.